Template for a new condition. See more at base::conditions

 Control or adding package name to condition.
 If

-, no package name is prepended to the condition class as a new class.
-Otherwise, a package can be explicitly set with a single length character.
+TRUEwill try to get the current package name (via.packageName) from, presumably, the developmental package.
+IfFALSEorNULL, no package name is prepended to the condition class as a new class.
+Otherwise, a package can be explicitly set with a single length character.- msg

 Details

-is unsuccessful, the error is quietly ignored.
-However, this should be
+object is unsuccessful, the error is quietly ignored.
+However, this should

 created object.